Speak Up – report Abuse, Harm or Hate

 David Game Higher Education is proud to be a safe, welcoming and diverse community – our staff, students and anyone interacting with us should feel comfortable being who they are.

-We believe that bullying, harassment and discrimination are never okay.
-Any allegations of this nature (which includes sexual violence abuse or hate) are taken very seriously.
+We believe that harassment, sexual misconduct, bullying and discrimination are never okay.
+Any allegations of this nature (which includes sexual violence, abuse or hate) are taken very seriously.
 This includes drink spiking (putting drugs or alcohol in someone’s drink without their consent), and needle spiking (injecting someone with drugs without their consent).

 By reporting an incident, you are helping us to maintain our friendly and safe college culture, where everyone can study, work and live free from any form of harassment.